ParkerICI/continuous-deployment-on-kubernetes/README.md

 ```shell
 kubectl create clusterrolebinding cluster-admin-binding-jenkins --clusterrole=cluster-admin --user=cd-jenkins
 ```

+Go to credentials, system, global, then add credentials.
+Select Google Service account from Metadata then click ok.

 Go to 'Manage Jenkins' and then 'Configure System'.
 Under 'Github' add a personal access token for a utility account with access to the repositories that need to be automatically built.
 Make sure it has permissions to interact and modify repos and hooks.
 Under 'Kubernetes' make sure that the image tag and version are correct.
 Open the advanced settings and set the service account to cd-jenkins.